ghi-electronics/BrainPad-Docs/go-beyond/components/buttons.md

 An event handler will continuously check to see if a button has been pressed or released.
 A button is released when the person pushing the button stops pushing (or releases) the button.
 Once an event handler is set up, the BrainPad will start an event listener that will check the button for you.
 This allows your program to do other tasks without you worrying about missing a button event.
 Once the button is pushed (or released) the event listener will call your event handler.
 The event handler is code you write to tell the BrainPad how to react when a button is pushed (or released).

-While an event handler is a little harder to set up, it has the advantage allowing the program to take care of other tasks while never missing a button event.
+While an event handler is a little harder to set up, it allows the program to take care of other tasks while never missing a button event.

-* BrainPad.Buttons.IsUpPressed() - returns a boolean true if the up button is pressed and a boolean false otherwise.
+* `BrainPad.Buttons.IsUpPressed()` - returns a boolean true if the up button is pressed and a boolean false otherwise.

-* BrainPad.Buttons.IsLeftPressed() - returns a boolean true if the left button is pressed and a boolean false otherwise.
+* `BrainPad.Buttons.IsLeftPressed()` - returns a boolean true if the left button is pressed and a boolean false otherwise.

-* BrainPad.Buttons.IsRightPressed() - returns a boolean true if the right button is pressed and a boolean false otherwise.
+* `BrainPad.Buttons.IsRightPressed()` - returns a boolean true if the right button is pressed and a boolean false otherwise.

-* BrainPad.Buttons.IsDownPressed() - returns a boolean true if the down button is pressed and a boolean false otherwise.
+* `BrainPad.Buttons.IsDownPressed()` - returns a boolean true if the down button is pressed and a boolean false otherwise.

-* ButtonEventHandler WhenUpButtonPressed
+* `ButtonEventHandler` `WhenUpButtonPressed`

-* ButtonEventHandler WhenUpButtonReleased
+* `ButtonEventHandler` `WhenUpButtonReleased`

-* ButtonEventHandler WhenLeftButtonPressed
+* `ButtonEventHandler` `WhenLeftButtonPressed`

-* ButtonEventHandler WhenLeftButtonReleased
+* `ButtonEventHandler` `WhenLeftButtonReleased`

-* ButtonEventHandler WhenRightButtonPressed
+* `ButtonEventHandler` `WhenRightButtonPressed`

-* ButtonEventHandler WhenRightButtonReleased
+* `ButtonEventHandler` `WhenRightButtonReleased`

-* ButtonEventHandler WhenDownButtonPressed
+* `ButtonEventHandler` `WhenDownButtonPressed`

-* ButtonEventHandler WhenDownButtonReleased
+* `ButtonEventHandler` `WhenDownButtonReleased`